-Lyndsey Kruzer is an associate in the Labor, Employment and Benefits practice group.
+Lyndsey Kruzer is Counsel in Choate's Labor, Employment and Benefits practice group.
 She counsels employers on all aspects of employee relations.

 Also an experienced litigator, Ms. Kruzer has successfully represented companies in dozens of lawsuits brought by their employees, involving a wide variety of claims.